BugFixerLX/BugFixerLX/README.md

 Hey there! 

-I'm BugFixerLX, a Machine Learning, AI, Data Science, and Full-Stack Developer based in Kenya.
+I'm BugFixerLX, a Machine Learning, AI, Data Science, and Full-Stack Developer.

 I train models, analyze data, and build full-stack applications from the ground up.